PUNCH-Cyber/stoq/docs/index.rst

 **********

-Our goal with stoQ has always been to simplify the mundane and automate the repetitive, ultimately enabling network defenders to do what they do best -- defend their networks.
+Our goal with stoQ has always been to simplify the mundane and automate the repetitive, ultimately enabling network defenders to do what they do best -- focus on the threats.
 Since we began development, this philosophy has not shifted.
 Our core philosophy for both design and development can be best summarized by the `Zen of Python <https://www.python.org/dev/peps/pep-0020/>`_::